dancingfruitsfor11hours/dancingfruitsfor11hours/README.md

 mostly afk, busy life or offtab makin' ponies

-C+H is always allowed! if im alone.
+C+H is always allowed! even with a friend, theyre always fine with it.

 ships are on thin ice. platonic only!!!!
-ROMANTIC IS FOR FRIENDS ONLY!!!
+ROMANTIC IS FOR FRIENDS ONLY!!! roleplaying is optional for me.

-i dont roleplay. sorry!
+^ though, i have no opinions on ship discourse, nor wanted to be dragged into it. so please dont drag me into any discourse.

 </details>